Professor-G/MicroLIA/docs/source/Examples.rst

       time = np.loadtxt(path+name)[:,0]
       timestamps.append(time)

 This timestamps list will be used to simulate the training data, as each time a lightcurve is simulated a timestamp from the list will be random selected.
 In this example, we will set the ``min_mag`` of the survey to be 15, and the ``max_mag`` to be 20.
 We will also set ``n_class`` to be 100, which corresponds to the size of each training class.
-The ``training_set`` module simulates the lightcurves:
+The ``training_data`` module simulates the lightcurves:

 .. code-block:: python